natsatra/natsatra.github.io/src/content/projects/copythat.md

 All user-controlled text — note contents, tab titles — enters the DOM through safe sinks only: `textContent`, `innerText`, and `document.createTextNode()`.
 An audit for unsafe sinks (`innerHTML`, `outerHTML`, `insertAdjacentHTML`) finds a single `innerHTML` occurrence, and it writes a constant (clearing a stray `<br>` from the contenteditable editor) — never user data.

-Pasting is also sanitised: the paste handler intercepts the event and inserts only the `text/plain` representation, so HTML riding along in the clipboard is discarded rather than interpreted.
+Pasting is also sanitized: the paste handler intercepts the event and inserts only the `text/plain` representation, so HTML riding along in the clipboard is discarded.

 ### Guarded destructive actions

-Bulk deletion requires a second click within 2 seconds to confirm ("Click delete again to confirm"), and deleting every tab regenerates a starter tab rather than leaving the extension in a broken empty state.
+Bulk deletion requires a second click within 2 seconds to confirm ("Click delete again to confirm"), and deleting every tab regenerates a starter tab.

 ### Zero dependencies at runtime